Our Services

 Motor tics share some features with muscle fasciculations, but there are key differences:

 If you notice the movement seems semi-voluntary or is preceded by an urge, a tic disorder could be at play.
-Using Ubie's free symptom checker for tics can help you understand your symptoms better and determine whether you should pursue a formal evaluation.
+Getting a better understanding of your symptoms is an important first step—you can quickly check your symptoms online using Ubie's free AI-powered tool to determine whether you should pursue a formal evaluation.

 When to Be Concerned